machinezone/IXWebSocket/README.md

 | Linux             | OpenSSL           | Address Sanitizer | [![Build2][7]][0] |
 | Mingw             | Disabled          | None              | [![Build2][8]][0] |

-* ASAN fails on Linux because of a known problem, we need a
 * Some tests are disabled on Windows/UWP because of a pathing problem
 * TLS and ZLIB are disabled on Windows/UWP because enabling make the CI run takes a lot of time, for setting up vcpkg.